StatStud/book-club/content/posts/the-creative-act-a-way-of-being.md

 The iPhone, the Phili cheesesteak, the cuban sandwich, classical music, etc.

+Each of these remarkable accomplishments is a reflection of humanity being true to itself, the same way a humming bird is true to its nature.

+How do we pick up on a signal that can neither be heard nor defined?
+The answer is to not look for it.
+Nor do we attempt to predict or analyze our way into it.
+Instead, we create an open space to allow it. (similar to how Scott Adams creates opportunities for luck to find him).

+Early childhood is an example of this space.
+As children, we accept new information with delight instead of comparing it with what we already believe; we live in the moment rather than worrying about future consequences; we are spontaneous more than analytical; we are curious, not jaded.

+> Artists who are able to continually create great works throughout their lives often manage to preserve these child-like qualities.
+Practicing a way of being that allows you to see the world through uncorrupted, innocent eyes can free you to act in concert with the universe' timetable

 # The source of creativity
 # Awareness
 # The Vessel and the Filter